ProgrammingParadox/C.js/README.md

 # C.js
-A small compression library in Vanilla Javascript with a compression rate of ~50%
+A small compression library in Vanilla Javascript with a compression rate of ~50% (In length, not necessarily data)

 ## How to use
 To compress something, type: